A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection: Experiments

 \textbf{Performance Measures:} COCO-style AP \cite{COCO} and when possible optimal LRP \cite{LRP} (Sec. \ref{subsec:LRP}) are used for comparison.
 For more insight into aLRP Loss, we use Pearson correlation coefficient ($\rho$) to measure correlation between the rankings of classification and localisation, averaged over classes.

-\textbf{Implementation Details:} As basis, we take the official implementation of AP Loss \cite{APOfficialRepo}, which uses RetinaNet \cite{FocalLoss}.
-Keeping all design choices fixed, unless stated, we just replace AP \& smooth L1 losses by aLRP Loss.
-For training, we use $4$ GPUs (v100 or RTX2080Ti).
+\textbf{Implementation Details:} For training, we use $4$ v100 GPUs.
 The batch size is 32 for training with $512 \times 512$ images (aLRPLoss500), whereas it is 16 for $800 \times 800$ images (aLRPLoss800).
 Following AP Loss, our models are trained for 100 epochs using stochastic gradient descent with a momentum factor of $0.9$.
 We use a learning rate of $0.008$ for aLRPLoss500 and $0.004$ for aLRPLoss800, each decreased by factor $0.1$ at epochs 60 and 80.
 Similar to previous work \cite{APLoss,CenterNet}, standard data augmentation methods from SSD \cite{SSD} are used.
-Ablation analysis is performed using aLRPLoss500 on ResNet-50 backbone.
 At test time, we rescale shorter sides of images to $500$ (aLRPLoss500) or $800$ (aLRPLoss800) pixels by ensuring that the longer side does not exceed $1.66 \times$ of the shorter side.
-NMS is applied to $1000$ top-scoring detections using $0.50$ as the IoU threshold.
+NMS is applied to $1000$ top-scoring detections using $0.50$ as IoU threshold.